drivingguide.com/articles/art-driving-lines-shapes-and-colors-make-driving-easier/

 Quick.
 What color is a yield sign?
 If you are like many, you have the picture of a yellow triangle in your head, but yield signs are actually red and white.
 Maybe it’s because yellow lights indicate caution that some drivers think that yield signs are yellow.
 While it’s true that yield signs used to be yellow, that hasn’t been the case since 1971.

-At the End of the Day, It All Comes Down to Road Sign Shape and Color
+At the End of the Day, Signs Come Down to Shape and Color

 All of the color and shape conventions used on modern traffic signage and road markings all refer to the Manual on Uniform Traffic Control Devices.
 This guide was first published in 1935, and there have been eight subsequent updates, the most recent in 2008.
 Prior to the publication of the MUTCD, design and erection of street signs was left to independent automobile clubs.
 These clubs were comprised in large part by owners of businesses found along a particular roadway.
 As you might imagine, these individuals were more interested in promoting their companies than in making driving less confusing.
 The result was, at best, a little chaotic.